First Quarter on

 Moon after ascending node

-5 days after ascending node on 18 February 2007 at 20:43 in ♓ Pisces.
-The Moon is located north of the ecliptic over the following 7 days, until the lunar orbit crosses from North to South in descending node on 4 March 2007 at 05:31 in ♍ Virgo.
+5 days after ascending node on 18 February 2007 at 20:43 in ♓ Pisces the Moon is positioned north of the ecliptic over the following 7 days until the lunar crosses the ecliptic again from North to South in descending node on 4 March 2007 at 05:31 in ♍ Virgo.

 Moon before northern standstill

-11 days since the previous standstill on 13 February 2007 at 07:33 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.568°, the lunar orbit is extending northward over the next day to face maximum declination of ∠28.600° at the point of next northern standstill on 25 February 2007 at 23:35 in ♊ Gemini.
+11 days since the last southern standstill on 13 February 2007 at 07:33 in ♐ Sagittarius when the Moon has reached South declination of ∠-28.568° the lunar orbit is extending northward over the next day to face maximum declination of ∠28.600° at the point of next northern standstill on 25 February 2007 at 23:35 in ♊ Gemini.

 Syzygy in 7 days